hanimao/devOps-notes-/Terraform.md

 ![[Screenshot 2025-06-26 at 12.00.00.png]]

 **STEPS;**
+1. **Terraform init**
-Terraform init - Initialising the backend where Terraform stores the state of your infrastructure.
+- Initialising the backend where Terraform stores the state of your infrastructure
-The terraform state can be stored in a local file on your machine.
+-  The terraform state can be stored in a local file on your machine or it can be stored remotely in a storage space S3 so terraform can track your resources properly.
+- Downloads your provider.

+1. **Terraform plan**
+- Previewing the changes will make before they happen